 Leverage Risk.
 To achieve its daily investment objective, the Funds employ leverage and are exposed to the risk that adverse daily performance of the Fund's Reference Assets will be magnified.
-This means that, if a Fund's Reference Assets experience adverse daily performance (meaning a decline in the value of the Reference Assets for the T-Rex 2X Long Bitcoin Daily Target ETF and an increase in the value of the Reference Assets' of the T-Rex 2X Inverse Bitcoin Daily Target ETF), an investment in the Fund will be reduced by an amount equal to 2% for every 1% of adverse performance, not including the costs of financing leverage and other operating expenses, which would further reduce its value.
+This means that, if a Fund's Reference Assets experience adverse daily performance (meaning a decline in the value of the Reference Assets for a 2X Long ETF and an increase in the value of the Reference Assets' of a 2X Inverse ETF), an investment in the Fund will be reduced by an amount equal to 2% for every 1% of adverse performance, not including the costs of financing leverage and other operating expenses, which would further reduce its value.

-A Fund could theoretically lose an amount greater than its net assets if its Reference Assets move more than 50% in a direction adverse to the Fund (meaning a decline in the value of the Reference Assets of the Fund for the T-Rex 2X Long Bitcoin Daily Target ETF and an increase in the value of the

-Reference Assets of the T-Rex 2X Inverse Bitcoin Daily Target ETF).
+A Fund could theoretically lose an amount greater than its net assets if its Reference Assets move more than 50% in a direction adverse to the Fund (meaning a decline in the value of the Reference Assets of the Fund for a 2X Long ETF and an increase in the value of the Reference Assets of a 2X Inverse ETF).
 This would result in a total loss of a shareholder's investment in one day even if its Reference Assets subsequently moves in the opposite direction and eliminates all or a portion of its earlier daily change.
 A total loss may occur in a single day even if its Reference Assets do not lose all of their value.
 Leverage will also have the effect of magnifying any differences in the Fund's correlation with the Reference Assets or may increase the Fund's volatility.

 To the extent that the instruments utilized by the Funds are thinly traded or have a limited market, a Fund may be unable to meet its investment objective due to a lack of available investments or counterparties.
 During such periods, the Fund's ability to issue additional Creation Units may be adversely affected.
 As a result, the Fund's shares could trade at a premium or discount to their NAV and/or the bid-ask spread of the Fund's shares could widen.
-Under such circumstances, the Fund may increase its transaction fee, change its investment objective by, for example, seeking to track an alternative Reference Asset, reduce its leverage or close
+Under such circumstances, the Fund may increase its transaction fee, change its investment objective by, for example, seeking to track an alternative Reference Asset, reduce its leverage or close.